Moon-0xff/gnome-mpris-label/README.md

 3. Checkout stable branch: `$ git checkout stable`
 4. Run the installation script: `$ sh install.sh`

-Skip the third step if you want the latest development version (warning: it could be broken or buggy)
+Skip the third step to install the development version.
+**Warning:** the latest development version could be broken or buggy

+### More info about the installation

+The default installation path is: `~/.local/share/gnome-shell/extensions/mprisLabel@moon-0xff.github.com/`

+This extension (for GNOME 44/43) can be installed by simply copying the repository to the default installation path.

+GNOME 45+ compatibility isn't provided directly, it needs to be patched.
+The installation script will patch the extension if it detects a gnome-shell version above or equal to `45`.
+You can patch it manually by running: `$ patch < patches/gnome45-compatibility.patch`

+Recently installed extensions are only available after `gnome-shell` is reloaded.
+On Gnome-Wayland is necessary to log out and log back in.
+On Gnome-Xorg the shell can be reloaded by running `r` on the 'Run as a command' prompt (default shortcut: `Alt+F2`)

 ## Contribution